EddyPrime/puf-seminar/README.md

 To compile run:
 - `make` for an optimized compilation
 - `make debug` to have more debug information
-- `make speed` to include also speed metrics
+- `make test` to include also speed metrics

 After compilation, execute the code by running
 ```shell